vitaly-t/manakin/README.md

 console = require('manakin');
 ```

-&bull; the bare minimum of code &bull; no dependencies &bull; for Node.js only.
+/ minimum of code / no dependencies / for Node.js only.